Getting the cart before the Hog.. Must be the day to pick on the Minnehaha County GOP.

 I do see that while the ad says the funds are for the party and the candidates, according to the form, the proceeds are to be used for “Party Development.”

-So, we’ll see how much they actually end up dedicating for the latter next year.
+So, we’ll see how much they actually end up dedicating for candidates the latter part of next year.

 Unbelievable.
 Just unbelievable. *shaking head*